fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 Twitter’s “normie” users are then more inclined to migrate to Threads because that’s where the early adopter signal is strongest.
 Upon closer inspection, these users may feel a familiarity that Mastodon cannot compete with.
 Threads’ steady flow of feature announcements will only entice the users further.
 For the remaining Twitter users, where associating with Meta is, as a matter of principle, a dealbreaker, Mastodon is no longer a viable option.
 Such users will search for something new where early adopter signaling and familiarity are strongest (my money is on BlueSky[^2]).

-In short, the very thing Mastodonians hope for— credibility through corporate interpolation— would sooner kill the platform than help it grow.
+In short, the very thing Mastodonians hope for— credibility through corporate interoperation— would sooner kill the platform than help it grow.

 ## What the open web means to the average user

-Mark Zuckerberg wants, and has tried to achieve, a Meta-exclusive suite of interpolated apps.
+Mark Zuckerberg wants, and has tried to achieve, a Meta-exclusive suite of interoperated apps.
 By intertwining Instagram, Threads, and Facebook, Zuckerberg makes it harder to [break up his empire](https://www.bangkokpost.com/world/1682732/breakup-isnt-the-answer-facebooks-zuckerberg-says) under anti-trust.

 From Casey Newton’s *[Why WhatsApp and Instagram are just names now](https://web.archive.org/web/20221206185804/https://www.getrevue.co/profile/caseynewton/issues/why-whatsapp-and-instagram-are-just-names-now-156738) (2019)*:

 > If the Federal Trade Commission ever planned to compel Facebook to spin out WhatsApp and Instagram — a big if, I know — you can imagine the company explaining that there was no longer such a thing as “WhatsApp” or “Instagram.”
 Going forward, those names will refer only to their respective graphical user interfaces.
 Behind the curtain, there is only Facebook.
 It’s a characteristically savvy — and ruthless — move from Zuckerberg and his lieutenants.

-Up until now, Meta (then Facebook) and its efforts to interpolate its suite of messaging apps [have been met with scrutiny](https://www.theverge.com/2023/12/5/23988879/instagram-facebook-meta-cross-platform-messaging-discontinued-mid-december-2023) from the EU and US regulators.
+Up until now, Meta (then Facebook) and its efforts to integrate its suite of messaging apps [have been met with scrutiny](https://www.theverge.com/2023/12/5/23988879/instagram-facebook-meta-cross-platform-messaging-discontinued-mid-december-2023) from the EU and US regulators.
 Lucky for Zuck, though, Mastodon is the perfect cover.
 Adopting ActivityPub today, could help Meta thwart anti-trust or [DMA](https://digital-markets-act.ec.europa.eu/index_en) laws down the road.

 Along the way, Meta gets to signal an embrace of the open web, and gains the privilege of redefining the term for its billions of users.
 By the time Instagram, or a standalone Reels, joins the fedi-party, ActivityPub could look unrecognizable on Meta's side of the wall.
-Who's to say what protocol serves which interpolation?
+Who's to say what protocol serves which interoperation?
 But we know how this ends.
 Meta is not now, nor has it ever been a bastion of a free and open internet.
 History won't gaze upon Big Tech with kind eyes, but only so long as they aren't the victors.

-As sure as ActivityPub federates the open web today, a "MetaPub” would interpolate Zuckerberg's collection of walled gardens.
+As sure as ActivityPub federates the open web today, a "MetaPub” would connect Zuckerberg's collection of walled gardens.
 And that's an invite-only platform your server will never receive a code for.

 ## The medium is the message